Rakesh9100/CalcDiverse/Calculators/Square-Cube-Calculator/README.md

 ## Description :-

-Calculates square and cube of a number.
+Calculates the square and cube of a number.

-## Tech Stacks :-
+## Tech Stack :-

 - HTML
 - CSS